 This is post is an excerpted section from a working paper with Jess Whittlestone (shared in 2019, but minimal updates were needed).
-While the full paper was focused on synthetic media research, this section is far more broadly applicable and often referenced in other contexts.
+While the full paper was focused on synthetic media research, this section is far more broadly applicable and often referenced in other contexts—it applies in general to malicious (and beneficial) use of technologies, from video generation, to language models (e.g. GPT-3), to cryptocurrencies.
 This piece jumps into the meat, so for more background on this topic, see the paper overview here.

 We aim to connect the dots between the theoretical potential for the malicious use (mal-use) of synthetic media technology, and what actually makes significant harm likely.

 Below we explore the factors influencing whether a new capability overcomes activation energy and friction, and will lead to sustained mal-use in practice.
 We use artificial voice cloning — “copying” a voice so that it can be used to say anything — as an illustrative example.
 It is a relatively new capability with many useful applications (e.g. in voice translation and audio editing) but also significant potential for mal-use (e.g. in scams, political propaganda, and market manipulation).

 1. Awareness: Do actors with malicious intent know about a capability and believe it can help them?

 - Attention of adversaries: Are malicious actors likely to realize that they could use a new capability to further their ends?
 If adversary groups are already using closely related methods, this is much more likely: for example, if edited voice clips are already being used for political manipulation, groups doing this are more likely to pay attention to demonstrations of voice cloning.